Functional Design

 **Bad functional design makes simple tasks frustrating**:

-A user flow is the path a user takes to accomplish a goal.
+**A flow** is the path users and systems take to accomplish a goal.

-Non-technical explanation: Think of a user flow like a recipe.
-Just as a recipe lists ingredients and step-by-step instructions (chop onions, heat pan, add ingredients in order), a user flow documents each step a user takes to accomplish something (open screen, fill form, click button, see result).
+**Non-technical explanation**: Think of a flow like a recipe.
+Just as a recipe lists ingredients and step-by-step instructions (chop onions, heat pan, add ingredients in order), a flow documents each step needed to accomplish something (open screen, fill form, trigger action, see result).

 **Visual example - Creating a Task**: